intbio/MolModEdu/GROMACS/nucl/README.md

 >Fatal error:
 >Residue 'CL' not found in residue topology database

 It is almost the same error as above.
 Go to merged.rtp in CHARMM36 directory.
 Look for CL.
-You will find that the residue calls CLA, not CL.
+You will find that the residue called CLA, not CL.

 ```
 sed s/\ CL/CLA/g 1kx5_edited_3.pdb